numerai/numerai-cli/README.md

 ### numerai setup

-The following command will setup a full Numer.ai compute cluster in AWS:
+The following command will setup a full Numerai compute cluster in AWS:
 ```
 numerai setup
 ```

-If this is your first time running, it will also ask for your AWS and Numer.ai API keys.
+If this is your first time running, it will also ask for your AWS and Numerai API keys.
 These keys are stored in $HOME/.numerai for future runs.

 There will be a bunch of output about how it's setting up the AWS cluster, but the only important part is at the end:
 ```